aduggin/csun2013-presentation/README.md

 Organised training

 * Screenreader training - JAWS/NVDA
-* Accessibile web applications - javascript, aria and html5
+* Accessibile web applications training - javascript, aria and html5
 	* Bespoke - used components that we were going to be building
 	* Support forum